timbeaudet/knowledge_base/software/blender.md

 ## Creating a Render

-- To position the render camera move your view camera as desired then press `CTRL+ALT+Numpad0`
+- To position the render camera move your view camera as desired then select the Camera object and press `CTRL+ALT+Numpad0`
 	- It can help to position using the flying camera which is `SHIFT+~` in Blender 2.8
 	- If you accidentally set your camera to another object, because that is possible, fix it by
 		- Open Scene Properties (a few icons above modifier icon) and choose the camera in Camera slot.